pydata/xarray/doc/why-xray.rst

 pandas_ excels at working with tabular data.
-That suffices for many statistical analyses, but physical scientists rely on N-dimensional arrays -- which is where xray comes in.
+That suffices for many statistical analyses, but physical scientists rely on N-dimensional arrays -- which is where xarray comes in.

-xray aims to provide a data analysis toolkit as powerful as pandas_ but designed for working with homogeneous N-dimensional arrays instead of tabular data.
+xarray aims to provide a data analysis toolkit as powerful as pandas_ but designed for working with homogeneous N-dimensional arrays instead of tabular data.
 When possible, we copy the pandas API and rely on pandas's highly optimized internals (in particular, for fast indexing).

-Importantly, xray has robust support for converting its objects to and from a numpy ``ndarray`` or a pandas ``DataFrame`` or ``Series``, providing compatibility with the full `PyData ecosystem <http://pydata.org/>`__.
+Importantly, xarray has robust support for converting its objects to and from a numpy ``ndarray`` or a pandas ``DataFrame`` or ``Series``, providing compatibility with the full `PyData ecosystem <http://pydata.org/>`__.